Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Supplementary Zero-shot RIS Results

-\subsection{Mask Generator Selection}
+\subsubsection{Mask generator selection.}

-For selecting the mask generator, we compare three widely used pretrained segmentation models, FreeSOLO~\citep{wang2022freesolo}, SAM~\citep{kirillov2023segment}, and Mask2Former~\citep{cheng2022masked, liang2023open} on several SoTA zero-shot RIS approaches~\citep{yu2023zero, wang2025iterprime, liu2025hybrid}.
-As can be observed in Table~\ref{tab:masks}, we observe that Mask2Former is most effective in the RefCOCOg validation (U) set~\citep{mao2016generation}.
-Compared to SAM, it is also highly efficient, taking a fifth of the inference time (\eg, 150 min. \textit{vs}.
+For selecting the mask generator, we compare three widely used pretrained segmentation models, FreeSOLO~\cite{wang2022freesolo}, SAM~\cite{kirillov2023segment}, and Mask2Former~\cite{cheng2022masked, liang2023open} on several SoTA zero-shot RIS approaches~\cite{yu2023zero, wang2025iterprime, liu2025hybrid}.
+As can be observed in \cref{tab:masks}, we observe that Mask2Former is most effective in the RefCOCOg validation set~\cite{mao2016generation}.
+Compared to SAM, it is also highly efficient, taking a fifth of the inference time (\eg, 150 min. \emph{vs}.
 30 min. using SAM and Mask2Former on 2,573 data instances) while mostly achieving higher IoU performances across different methods and similar upper bound scores (\eg, mIoU of 74.39 and 76.85 using SAM and Mask2Former, respectively).
-We also report the results of our \textsc{CoPatch} using SAM in Table~\ref{tab:sam}.

-\subsection{oIoU Performance}
+\subsubsection{oIoU performance.}

-Table~\ref{tab:oIoU} shows the oIoU performances of various zero-shot RIS methods, including ours, across RefCOCO datasets.
-Similar to the mIoU results, \textsc{CoPatch} achieves the best overall results for all the backbones.
-Notably, \textsc{CoPatch} (CLIP ViT-B/32) achieves oIoUs of 41.98, 44.63, and 43.14 in RefCOCOg, RefCOCO, and RefCOCO+ test sets, which are +5.82p, +14.37p, and +4.37p higher than the previous SoTA method, TAS~\citep{suo-etal-2023-text}.
+\cref{tab:oIoU} shows the oIoU performances of various zero-shot RIS methods, including ours, across RefCOCO datasets.
+Similar to the mIoU results, \ours achieves the best overall results for all the backbones.